In the Darwin Core standard, metadata statements are mandatory and must be

 (the default) to compare to the GBIF profile; or a URL to a valid schema (passed internally to xml2::read_xml).- quiet

 (logical) Should messages be hidden?
-Defaults to FALSE
+Defaults to

 Value